songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

  - IAM -
 	 - Service accounts used with Cloud Dataproc must have Dataproc/Dataproc Worker role (or have all the permissions granted by Dataproc Worker role).
 		 - Need permissions to read and write to Google Cloud Storage, and to write to Google Cloud Logging
+- The YARN ResourceManager and the HDFS NameNode interfaces are available on a Cloud Dataproc cluster master node.
+The cluster master-host-name is the name of your Cloud Dataproc cluster followed by an -m suffixfor example, if your cluster is named "my-cluster", the master-host-name would be "my-cluster-m".

 ## Pub/Sub
 You can refer to [this](https://cloud.google.com/pubsub/docs/overview) for docs.
  - Replacement for **Kafka**